Yitzhak Aharon Korff: Career

 Korff simultaneously combined careers as a rabbi, chaplain, lawyer, diplomat, businessman and entrepreneur.
 His grandfather Jacob I. Korff was a Hasidic Rebbe, and he eventually assumed the position of successor to his grandfather.

 In the late 1970s and early 1980s, Korff served as rabbi of several Orthodox congregations in Boston and Providence, at Temple Beth Sholom in Providence which he converted from Conservative to Orthodox (becoming Cong.
 Beth Sholom), and at Temple Aliyah, a Conservative synagogue in Needham.

-He organized and staffed the first White Collar Crime Unit and Juvenile Diversion Unit in the United States as a special consultant to the Norfolk County (Mass.)
+He organized and staffed the first White Collar Crime Unit and the first Juvenile Diversion Unit in the United States as a special consultant to the Norfolk County (Mass.)
 District Attorney's Office, and he served as a Special Assistant Attorney General for Massachusetts.
 On a political level he has advised candidates for political office at the City Council, Mayoral, Mass.
 Senate, Governor's Office, and U.S. Senate and Congressional level, and assisted officials in substantive matters following their election to office.

 After marrying Shari Redstone, Korff also went into the family's entertainment business, which he expanded internationally.
 He served as president of National Amusements, the Redstone family business through which they exercise various degrees of control in Viacom and CBS, from 1987 until 1994, two years after the divorce, served as Executive Vice President and on the Board of Directors of Viacom, and remained a consultant to Mr. Redstone and his company for an additional fifteen years until 2009.

 He has served as an advisor and consultant in both public and private international relations, assisting numerous governments (including the United States, the U.K., Austria, Thailand, China, Jordan and others) in matters of diplomacy and international relations, and he has advised numerous national and multi-national business ventures in the United States and abroad.